rust-lang/cargo/src/doc/src/reference/semver.md

 It is a breaking change to change the alignment, layout, or size of a type that was previously well-defined.

 In general, types that use the [the default representation] do not have a well-defined alignment, layout, or size.
-The compiler is free to alter the alignment, layout or size, so code should not make any assumptions about it.
+The compiler is free to alter the alignment, layout, or size, so code should not make any assumptions about it.

 > **Note**: It may be possible for external crates to break if they make assumptions about the alignment, layout, or size of a type even if it is not well-defined.
 > This is not considered a SemVer breaking change since those assumptions should not be made.